Why the world’s recognised “Superfoods” are good for your dog!

 Rich in Omega 3

-Please follow instructions on the bottle if adding this product
+Please follow instructions on the bottle when adding this product

 WHY IS SALMON OIL GOOD FOR DOGS